coreinfrastructure/best-practices-badge/doc/implementation.md

 You can press control-C at any time to stop it.

 Then point your web browser at "localhost:3000".

-## Contributing in general

-If you are contributing changes to *code*, the following rules apply.

-1. Code contributions should have a clean style.
-In particular, Ruby code should be clean per Rubocop; check this using: rake rubocop
-2. Contributions must be secure.
-At the least, ensure that there are no warnings from Brakeman (this does some static analysis for security issues): rake brakeman
-3. Contributions must be tested.
-If you're adding new functionality, please add tests for it.
-Before submitting, run the test suite to ensure check for errors: rake test

-Please contribute in the form of a "git pull" request on the GitHub repository if possible.

 ## Adding criteria